Phrancko/sudoku-math/README.md

 # sudoku-math
-Provides assistance with the simple math required for sudoku variant puzzles, like killer, arrow, sandwich, and others that involved finding digits 1-9 that add up to certain totals.
+Provides assistance with the simple math required for sudoku variant puzzles, like killer, arrow, sandwich, and others that involve finding digits 1-9 that add up to certain totals.

 ## What is this?